Roger-Lighthouse/tweetr/README.md

+Submission Notes:

+1) I tried in vain all weekend to implement the full login features.
+2) I got as far as a login with some issues.
+The program can be logged in with user>'lighthouse' and password '12345'.
+3) A correct login will make the tweet section visible.
+A wrong login will keep you on login section.
+Also, I registered 'lighthouse' user manually in Mongo command line.
+If this is a problem I can back out the whole login part but I wanted to show something for the hours I put in!

+4) I love the AJAX concept but I am not clear about what is being sent back and unpacking it.
+I will ask on Monday to clear this up.

+Sorry for late submission.
+I was done on Friday and became obbsessed with getting some aspect of login working very frustrating.

 # Tweeter Project

 A simple single-page AJAX-based Twitter clone that uses jQuery, HTML5 and plain ol' CSS3 to help web bootcamp students get comfortable with their front-end chops with those technologies.